saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

         *   `src/hooks/use-mobile.tsx`: Hook for detecting mobile viewport.
         *   `src/hooks/use-toast.ts`: Shadcn/ui toast hook (distinct from `sonner` toasts).
     *   `src/pages/`: Application pages/views.
-        *   `src/pages/Index.tsx`: Landing page, updated with new tagline and wordmark styling.
+        *   `src/pages/Index.tsx`: **Updated landing page, now featuring direct calls to action for analyzing videos and exploring the library, removing the previous static cover page.**
         *   `src/pages/Login.tsx`: User authentication page, styled to integrate with the new color palette.
-        *   `src/pages/AnalyzeVideo.tsx`: **Significantly updated main page for YouTube video analysis, now featuring dynamic custom question input fields with word limits, displaying AI-generated answers, and including a 'Refresh Analysis' button and 'Last Full Analysis' timestamp.**
+        *   `src/pages/AnalyzeVideo.tsx`: **Significantly updated main page for YouTube video analysis, now featuring dynamic custom question input fields with word limits, displaying AI-generated answers, including a 'Refresh Analysis' button and 'Last Full Analysis' timestamp, and a disclaimer about the 50-comment minimum.**
         *   `src/pages/VideoAnalysisLibrary.tsx`: **Updated page to list and search generated blog posts (video analyses), with updated BlogPost interface, and integrating the enhanced `LibraryCopilot`.**
         *   `src/pages/MyAnalyses.tsx`: **Updated page to list a user's own analyses, now integrating the enhanced `LibraryCopilot` and with updated BlogPost interface.**
         *   `src/pages/BlogPostDetail.tsx`: **Updated page to display the full content of a single generated blog post, including the new custom Q&A section, a 'Go to Video Analysis' button, a 'Refresh Analysis' button, and the 'Last Full Analysis' timestamp.**